hermanowicz/langflow/Hetzner/README.md

 1. use lb to point traffic to instances.
 2. bind postgres container interface to vpc ip.
 3. run langflow from container
-4. setup caddy for https proxy ???
+4. I will use lb with self sign cert. (no -> setup caddy for https proxy)

-> GCP

-> AWS

-> Azure